Steve didn’t want to be the chubby 42-year-old dad anymore.

 My trainer Dominik spent a lot of time focusing on my upper back and shoulders which must have either strengthened or released something as they feel completely normal now.

-What was your diet like before you started your transformation?
+What was your diet like before you started your transformation with UP?

 I had porridge every morning and felt my diet was pretty good but once you start recording it you realise the impact of snacks and alcohol.

 Again its very easy to remember the good meals and healthy days which gives you a false picture of your overall diet.

 How did your diet and lifestyle change when you started your transformation?

 My trainer Dominik started me on a low-carb diet to help reset my insulin levels and then slowly reintroduced them a few weeks later.

 This was a huge change to my usual carb-heavy diet, but I can honestly say I didn’t miss them and never once felt hungry.

 The key for me was preparation, I planned out my meals for the week and then just took them with me.